soso-song/sosocoin/README.md

 > Type `ctrl-c` to stop the server.

+###### Testing:

 ##### Test Flow 1

-- Access http://localhost:5000/ click `query peer`
+- Access http://localhost:5000/ click `peer->refresh button`

-- Access http://localhost:5001/ click `query peer`
+- Access http://localhost:5001/ click `peer->refresh buttonr`

+  > run  `npm run build` under `/react-frontend` if page is not working (check Contribution section)

-- Enter `http://localhost:5000/` to Peer section and click `query peer` in both node to check they are linked.
+- Enter `http://localhost:5000/` to Peer section and click `query peer` in both nodes to check they are linked.

 ##### Test Flow 2

 - Go back to http://localhost:5000/

-- Click `get keypair` button, this will returns prot's public and private key.
+- Click `keypair->refresh buttonr` button, this will returns port's public and private key.

-  > Note: this operation can only be done when the frontend&backend with the same port, ie. since they are considered as one node, the private key will returned for texting purpose.
-But there is no function is depends on private key in frontend.
+  > Note: this operation can only be done when the frontend & backend with the same port, ie. since they are considered as one node, the private key will returned for testing purposes.
+But there are no functions that depend on private key in frontend.

 - Click `refresh balance` button this will display your balance

-- Click `start mining` button twice, this will generate two blocks and `50*2` coins reward will send to public key you get above.
+- Click `start mining` button twice, this will generate two blocks and `50*2` coins as a reward will be sent to the public key you get above.

-  > The mining difficulties is functioning with BLOCK_GENERATION_INTERVAL = DIFFICULTY_ADJUSTMENT_INTERVAL = 10(seconds, blocks), difficulites is starts with 0, you may  need click button multiple times to see it's changes
+  > The mining difficulty level is represented with BLOCK_GENERATION_INTERVAL = DIFFICULTY_ADJUSTMENT_INTERVAL = 10(seconds, blocks), difficulites starts with 0, you may need to click the button multiple times to see its changes

 - Click `refresh blocks` button to check there are 3 blocks, the first block is the built in genesis block